• Fall

 Chocolate and butter melted in a glass bowl.

-Wet ingredients added to the melted chocolate.
+Wet ingredients added to melted chocolate.

-Step 3: Wet ingredients.
 In a large bowl, whisk together the melted and cooled chocolate mixture, brown sugar, white sugar, eggs, and vanilla extract until fully combined.

 Then fold in the graham cracker pieces and chocolate chips.